Kaliro District

 Kaliro District is a district in the Eastern Region of Uganda.
 It was created out of the eastern part of Kamuli District in 2006.
 Kaliro is the site of the district headquarters.

+Administration and management

+Kaliro district for its effective Management and Administration it was further divided in several administrative units and these are Bulamogi county and Bulamogi North West county.
+The two county are also divided into small administrative units that is to say Sub-county, Parish and village.

+Bulamogi county has over 11 subcouty and town council and these include: